MetOffice/fab/docs/source/howto_write_config.rst

 The CompileFortran step uses *gfortran* by default, and the LinkExe step uses *gcc* by default.
-These can be configured to use other compilers.
+They can be configured to use other compilers.

 Flags